logzio/documentation/docs/user-guide/cloud-siem/malicious-IPs.md

 ---
-sidebar_position: 4
+sidebar_position: 6
 ---

-# Investigate malicious IPs
+# Investigate Malicious IPs

 The **Threats Overview** dashboard aggregates all suspected IPs from all sources in a single dashboard.